odxxt/ResQTank/README.md

 The Arduino Uno is programmed to interface with the [Cytron 20Amp 6V-30V DC Motor Drivers](https://www.cytron.io/p-20amp-6v-30v-dc-motor-driver), controlling the movement of the motors based on serial commands.
 The specific Arduino code can be found in the repository.

 ##### Motor Driver Configuration
-The provided Arduino script is configured for the Cytron 20Amp 6V-30V DC Motor Driver.
+The provided Arduino script is configured for the Cytron motor driver.
 This setup controls various movements through serial commands as detailed in the table below.
 If you are using a different motor driver, the code can be easily adapted by modifying the motor control commands.
 The structure of the code is straightforward and simple, allowing for easy modifications.

 ##### Control Commands
 Here is a table of serial commands and their corresponding movements, along with the keyboard bindings used in our control interface: